 Great authorizers—those with strong portfolios of charter schools—are moving the needle for their communities.
 But what exactly do these authorizers do differently to achieve stellar outcomes?
-NACSA set out to answer this question, and we’re proud to share our findings.
+NACSA set out to answer this question.
 This first-of-its-kind research is an important step toward developing a more evidence-informed connection between practices and outcomes.

 See what our nation’s top authorizers are doing to create positive outcomes for students and their communities.